 out of convenience.

 Since $F=ma$ is formulated in Cartesian coordinates, the Lagrangian $L$ we derived is formulated in Cartesian coordinates, as well.
-The transformation law \eqref{lagrangian-transform} we found for $G$ provides us with a well defined method for the transformation of $L$ to other coordinate systems.
-The equations of motion which are now Euler-Lagrange equations are likewise the same in any coordinate system.
-This way the relation of Newton's law to coordinates is restricted and well defined in the sense we mentioned in section \ref{introduction}.
+The transformation law \eqref{lagrangian-transform} we found for $G$ provides us with a well-defined method for the transformation of $L$ to other coordinate systems.
+The equations of motion, which are now Euler-Lagrange equations, are likewise the same in any coordinate system.
+This way, the relationship between Newton's law and coordinates is restricted and well-defined in the sense we mentioned in section \ref{sec:motivation}.